-- 4.26 Transport: The Sizewell area is not well served by major road transport links.
-The area is connected to the main A12 via local 'A' roads and the A12 (Lowestoft to Ipswich and London) is the subject of strategic local development of improvements (i.e. bypasses).
-The A14 (Ipswich to Newmarket) has been identified as a national road route.
-Congestion issues in the local area are noted in the region's population centres (Ipswich, Bury St Edmunds, and Lowestoft).
-There are congestion issues on strategic routes, particularly the A14 where a number of junctions are reaching capacity. - 4.27 Future growth associated with regeneration is being taken forward in partnership with the Highways Agency.
+- 4.27 Future growth associated with regeneration is being taken forward in partnership with the Highways Agency.
 Strategic development plans are in place for a scheme to provide a new route for the A12, bypassing the four villages of Farnham, Stratford, Glenham and Marlesford. - 4.28 Rail connections are adequate for the area's current transport loading and there are proposals for further improvement to the East Suffolk Rail Line. - 4.29 There is currently no marine off- loading facility at Sizewell, but it is noted that a temporary facility was built for use during the construction of the existing nuclear power station.
-The nearest major shipping links are located in Great Yarmouth, approximately 50 miles north of the nominated site. - 4.30 Conventional waste25: In 2006/2007 Suffolk County Council was one of the top performing waste disposal and unitary authorities in the country with a 43.5% recycling and composting rate.
+The nearest major shipping links are located in Great Yarmouth, approximately 80km north of the nominated site. - 4.30 Conventional waste25: In 2006/2007 Suffolk County Council was one of the top performing waste disposal and unitary authorities in the country with a 43.5% recycling and composting rate.
 Landfill remains the principal method of waste disposal in Suffolk.
 A total of 36.5% of municipal waste was sent to landfill in the region in 2006/2007, this was lower than the English average of 58%. - 4.31 There are seven municipal waste disposal sites operational in Suffolk, with a combined current capacity anticipated to last up until at least 2020.
 No information suggests expansion of capacity is currently being considered.
 However Suffolk Coastal District Council is currently in the process of considering alternative waste treatment options (Mechanical Biological Treatment and Energy from Waste plant). - 4.32 There are currently no operational hazardous waste landfill sites in Suffolk, although established waste management contractors are known to operate and provide services within the region.